Skip to content

 Stucco Champions infographic displaying the six most popular stucco textures: Dash, Sand, Lace, Spanish Lace, Santa Barbara, and Smooth.

 Your home's curb appeal is defined by its texture.
-In Southern California, the finish of your stucco dictates not just the aesthetic style—from Mediterranean to Modern—but also the maintenance requirements and longevity of the wall.
+In Southern California, the finish of your stucco dictates not just the aesthetic style—from Spanish Mediterranean to Ultra-Modern—but also the maintenance requirements and longevity of the wall.

-Choosing a finish is a commitment.
-A smooth finish requires flawless framing; a heavy texture hides sins but catches dust.
+Choosing a finish is a massive commitment.
+A smooth finish requires flawless wood framing, while a heavy texture hides sins but catches dust.
 This guide breaks down the six most common stucco finishes, analyzing their pros, cons, and technical requirements.

 The Look: Sleek, modern, and undulating.
-It mimics the look of old adobe or interior plaster.
+It mimics the look of old historic adobe or interior Venetian plaster.

-Application: Requires a skilled artisan using a steel pool trowel to burnish the surface.
+• Application: Requires a highly skilled artisan using a steel pool trowel to burnish the cement surface.

-Pros: Extremely elegant.
-The definitive look for high-end custom homes in Newport Beach and LA.
+• Pros: Extremely elegant.
+This is the definitive look for high-end custom homes in Newport Beach, LA, and Santa Barbara.

-Cons: It will crack.
-Without heavy sand aggregate to relieve tension, hairline "spiderweb" cracking is inevitable.
-It also highlights any waves in the framing ("telegraphing").
+• Cons: It will crack.
+Without heavy sand aggregate to relieve surface tension, fine hairline "spiderweb" cracking is inevitable as the building settles.
+It is also a magnifying glass for imperfections, highlighting any waves in the underlying wood framing.

 Free Assessment